 In NYC, real estate commissions are typically 5-6% of the final closing price.
 Some sellers chose to negotiate for a tiered commission structure.
 This gives the listing agent a higher commission if they can close over the initial asking price or a lower commission if it closes under.

 Most listing agreements are for six months, but some can be as short as one month.
 The majority of agents will prefer six-month contracts as a way to be confident the job will get done.
-Considering the current slow market in NYC, it’s far better to negotiate a long contract.
+Considering the current slow market in NYC, it’s far better to negotiate a lengthy sales contract.

 Additional Terms to Negotiate

 Beyond the main areas of exclusivity, commission, and duration, there are other smaller things that you need to consider before signing on the dotted line.
 One of these will be your marketing budget.
-A photographer will be needed, perhaps even a 3D photographer, who will be paying for that?
+A photographer will be required, perhaps even a 3D photographer, who will be paying for that?
 Next, there’s home staging.
 Does the agent feel this is necessary and what will the budget be for this also?
 A schedule for all this will also need to be agreed to.
 When will the staging be done?
 On what date will the listing be published online?
 When will the first open house be?
 There are all these little nuances to the listing agreement that you need to discuss and put into writing.
 As an added point, you may want to agree on a date in which you will lower the price of the property if no offers are forthcoming.

 That’s a listing agreement in a nutshell.
 This agreement will control your entire home sale from the listing price to the amount you’ll own the agent on closing.
 Make sure you understand what you agree to and ask further questions about the meaning of specific terms and clauses.
 Your agent will be happy to explain as they’ll need you in on this too if the sale is to be a success.